collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

 enable_snapshotrestore
     Having a snapshotrestore script is very useful in development environments, but can be harmful in a production buildout.
-The script restores the latest snapshot directly to your filestorage without asking any questions whatsoever.
+The script restores the latest snapshot directly to your filestorage and it used to do this without asking any questions whatsoever (this has been changed to require an explicit 'yes' as answer).
     If you don't want a snapshotrestore, set this option to false.

 blob_storage
     Location of the directory where the blobs (binary large objects)